 National Support and Strategic Fit:

 – Public Heath England, ARMA, Arthritis Research UK/ Versus Arthritis, Healthy London support YHLB Yoga’s approach.
 PHE MSK ROI tool/report lists this specific programme as offering a good return on investment £10:1.
 Social Prescribing / Workplace Health / Return to Work / Personal Health Budgets / Community / Mental Health / Physical Activity / Self-Care / Long-Term Conditions.

 Two ‘Outstanding Contribution/Achievement’ national awards for programme designer (CAM; yoga); national yoga governing body of Sport England (British Wheel of Yoga) recognition of excellence in training and standards; Lifestyle Medicine (poster)

-– Successful NHS schemes for patients, staff /workplaces
+– Many successful NHS schemes for patients, staff /workplaces (See Case Studies page)

 – Specialised group exercise offering an evidence-based ‘Tier 3’ programme (as in PHE/NHSE/DoH/ARUK’s ‘Physical Activity Implementations for those with Musculoskeletal Conditions’

-GPs, pain/physio/spinal consultants and other health professionals are increasingly signposting strongly to this specific gentle YHLB programme.
+GPs, pain/physio/spinal consultants and other health professionals are increasingly signposting strongly to this specific gentle ‘Yoga for Healthy Lower Backs’ programme.

-Please ensure that it is appropriate, safe and effective, quality ‘specialised evidence-based yoga’ like this ‘Yoga for Healthy Lower Backs’ 12-week course that is signposted or referred to.
+Thank you for ensuring that it is appropriate, safe and effective, quality-assured ‘specialised evidence-based yoga’ like this ‘Yoga for Healthy Lower Backs’ 12-week course that is signposted or referred to.